 - 2. Missing element in address. - 3.
 Numeric provided inside element is outside permissible range for example, wrong numeric inside street name or house number; 100 Main St when house numbers range from 400-800 on Main St. - 4.
 Multiple inputs for the element. - 5.
 Input element ambiguous / multiple matches. - 6.
 Element contradicts other elements.
 For example, the postal code information and locality information do not match. - 7.
-Three strike rule/too many corrections in combination of several elements. - 8.
+Address is rejected because Address Verification corrected multiple elements or copied multiple elements from the input address to the output address. - 8.
 General Postal Authority Rule.